 Marie Cure provides information on palliative care.

-NHS Inform has an online palliative care zone for people living in Scotland.
+NHS Inform has online palliative care information for people living in Scotland.

 Updated October 2016.
 Due for review March 2019.